 Awards & Recognitions

-Nashville General Hospital Awarded Silver Level Recognition by the Commission on Cancer
+Nashville General Hospital Earned 3 Year Full Accreditation by the Commission on Cancer

 The Commission on Cancer (CoC), a program of the American College of Surgeons (ACoS), recognizes cancer care programs for their commitment to providing comprehensive, high-quality, and multidisciplinary patient centered care.
-The Cancer Program at Nashville General Hospital has been accredited by the Commission on Cancer of the American College of Surgeons since 1941.
+Nashville General Hospital is pleased to announce that it has again earned reaccreditation from The American College of Surgeons Commission on Cancer (CoC).
+Accredited for 80 consecutive years, Nashville General Hospital is the second-oldest accredited cancer program in Nashville.

 Nashville General Hospital’s Radiologic Technology Program Receives Highest Accreditation Award